 Eagle Point Community Park

 Eagle Point Community Park is located in the 14500 block of Morris Valley Road, so between the Tapadera Estates and Sandpiper Golf Course.
-At this venue between 9 am and 3 pm each day in 2019 there was a park ranger, local volunteers and an expert from Wild Birds Unlimited to answer questions.
+At this venue between 9:00 am and 3:00 pm each day in 2019 there was a park ranger, local volunteers and an expert from Wild Birds Unlimited to answer questions.

-There are also usually spotting scopes available to help folk see the eagles, as well as a tent and patio heater to help keep participants warm.
+There were also usually spotting scopes available to help folk see the eagles, as well as a tent and patio heater to help keep participants warm.
 Note: There is parking at this venue, but it’s limited.

 Sandpiper Golf Resort